Drudge Censored After Calling Out Google for Labelling Repubs Nazis, Bigots

 Devin Nunes said he couldn’t get on Drudge today.
 He believes the site is being censored because Drudge called out Google this week.

-A Google search labeled California Republicans Nazis this past week.
-They apologized but then a North Carolina Republican Trudy Wade found her search results turned up in Google search with ‘Bigot’ written under her photo in caps and in red.
+A Google search labeled California Republicans ‘Nazis’ this past week.
+Google apologized but then a North Carolina Republican Trudy Wade found her search results turned up in Google with ‘Bigot’ written under her photo in caps and in red.

-To recap, Drudge brought the issue to light and today they are being censored.
+To summarize, Drudge brought the issue to light and today they are being censored.

 Nunes warned that Google may need to testify if anti-GOP search results keep showing up.